scrambldchannel/dashingelephant/blog/2020-09-28-git-snippets.md

 git fetch upstream
 ```

-### Rebase local branch on remote
+### Rebase a local branch on remote

-I can rebase the branch I'm working on with a remote fork (in this case upstream) in order to apply any changes made there to my local fork.
+I can rebase the branch I'm working on with a remote fork (in this case upstream) in order to apply any changes made upstream to my local fork.
 This is a good idea before raising a PR and ensures your PR is easier to understand.

 ```sh
 git rebase upstream/master